beeandbo/rl-banana-game/README.md

 To train the agent, you should run train.py.
 For example:

-`python train.py --saveto checkpoint2.pth --episodes 1000 --epsilon 0.1 --saveplot scores2.png`
+`python train.py --saveto checkpoint.pth --episodes 1000 --epsilon 0.1 --environment <Env installed above> --saveplot scores.png`

 To watch a trained agent, you can use eval.py: